ohm-app/amp/docs/_pages/Headphones/LinkBuds S.md

 **Ambient Sound Control**

+> [!NOTE]
-The words marked as `---- ---- ----` change on every request.
+> The words marked as `---- ---- ----` change on every request.
 Perhaps they are a counter or a nonce.
+`000000X0` is the payload number in case of split packets.
+Packets over 16 bytes are split into multiple packets.

 | Action                  | Type          | Handle | Length | Payload                                               |
 | ----------------------- | ------------- | ------ | ------ | ----------------------------------------------------- |